FRANCE: Bordeaux and Martillac, LES SOURCES DE CAUDALIE SPA.

 Although Mathilde herself exercises regularly, she believes that the French aren't too interested in spartan regimes.
 "They want comfort, good living, good food" she declares.
 The spa's philosophy is geared towards relaxation and anti-aging.
 "We are not curing any disease, we want to take great care of people so they forget their problems.
 I want them to be well and happy, to feel relaxed and de-stressed".

 The spa building adjoins the hotel, and although the two buildings harmonize, the spa has its own style.
 Outside, it resembles an airy converted shed, with slatted widows, wonderfully speckled ceramic roof tiles and an rectangular thermal pool.
-Indoors, pride of place goes to the thermal pool in the central courtyard, with water springing from 1500 feet below ground and maintaining a pleasantly warm temperature.
+Indoors, the main feature's a thermal pool in the central courtyard, with water springing from 1500 feet below ground and maintaining a pleasantly warm temperature, and an ambience that's almost Japanese in style, with much natural light.

 I feel deeply relaxed at the end, though the small size of the towels afterwards comes as a surprise.
 Many French people have a casual attitude to nudity, and later that morning I am to find that that my clothes are hung outside the treatment-room door.
 It doesn't really bother me - but I check that more privacy and more cover-ups would be available on request.
 Soon afterwards, white-clad and plastic-slippered, I'm vegetating in the open-plan tea bar.